 What you can do on a daily basis

-the nests of herring gulls can be destroyed and the eggs can be removed under the terms of the general license from Natural England.
+- the nests of herring gulls can be destroyed and the eggs can be removed under the terms of the Natural England general licence.
 Action needs to be planned early in the year, gulls begin mating in April and nest from early May onwards.
 Two or three eggs are laid, taking 3 to 4 weeks to hatch.
-Regular inspections are required, generally every three weeks.
+Regular inspections are required, generally every three weeks

-You can report issues concerning waste and the feeding of seagulls to the contact centre.
+You can report issues concerning waste and the feeding of seagulls to our contact centre.